 RULE IV.
 MEMBER INELIGIBILITY

-Members whose dues are in arrears shall not be entitled to receive Society publications, participate in members meetings, or serve on Society committees.
+Members whose dues are in arrears shall not be entitled to receive Society publications and other member benefits, participate in members meetings, or serve on Society committees.

 The Board of Directors may determine, by three-fourths vote of Directors voting, that a member is ineligible to participate in member meetings due to a violation of the ASM Code of Conduct.